marczaku/301-cpp-basics/cpp/6-pointers.md

 ### Handling Decay

-This is usually solved by passing two arguments on:
+This is usually solved by passing on two arguments:
 - A pointer to the first array element
 - The array length